thunderz99/java-cosmos/README.md

 ```

-### $ELEM_MATCH queries in mongo/postgres to match fields in  array type field
+### $ELEM_MATCH queries to match fields in  array type field

-For cosmosdb, we can do a query like this using rawSql to find a child whose grade greater than 5 and gender is "female".
+Dealing with array types in json, we can do a query like this using rawSql to find a child whose grade greater than 5 and gender is "female".

 ```
 // the document, contains an array field named "children"